ShashankVM/extract_audio/README.md

 2. GNU parallel 20210822

 ## Features
-- Supports Parallel Processing
-- Leverages FFmpeg to extract audio stream from video formats.
 - Output filename has all spaces in the input filename replaced with underscroll for ease of use in Linux.
-- Supports Parallel Processing using GNU Paralle
+- Supports Parallel Processing using GNU Parallel.
 - Supports AAC (Advanced Audio Coding Standard) and all codecs supported by FFmpeg.

 ## How to run the script